 (left) Hotel Excelsior; (right) Villa Maraini

-Otto Maraini was a Swiss architect who was asked by his brother Erminio to design a casino near Casino del Monte; Erminio Maraini became very rich by introducing the processing of sugar beet in Italy; his widow bequeathed the villa to the Swiss Confederation and the building currently houses a Swiss cultural institution; it enjoys commanding views over Rome - external link.
+Otto Maraini was a Swiss architect who was asked by his brother Erminio to design a villa near Casino del Monte; Erminio Maraini became very rich by introducing the processing of sugar beet in Italy; his widow bequeathed the villa to the Swiss Confederation and the building currently houses a Swiss cultural institution; it enjoys commanding views over Rome.

 Read William Dean Howells' account of his visit to Quartiere Ludovisi in 1908.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: